Sensex snaps 7-day losing streak, zooms 1,017 pts post RBI rate hike | Business

 - India

-Equity indices made an emphatic comeback on Friday after falling for seven straight sessions after the RBI hiked interest rates by 50 basis points on expected lines and projected inflation to come under control from January next year.
+Equity indices made an emphatic comeback on Friday after falling for seven straight sessions after the RBI hiked interest rates by 50 basis points on expected lines and projected inflation coming under control from January next year.

 A strong recovery in the rupee added to the momentum, traders said.

-The RBI retained its inflation projection for FY23 at 6.7 percent amid geopolitical concerns triggered by the Russia-Ukraine war and expects inflation to be under control from January.
-The central bank is mandated to keep retail inflation in a band of 2-6 percent.
+The RBI retained its inflation projection for FY23 at 6.7 per cent amid geopolitical concerns triggered by Russia-Ukraine war, and expects inflation to be under control from January.
+The central bank is mandated to keep retail inflation in a band of 2-6 per cent.

 ''An in-line rate hike along with the RBI's confidence in the economy's growth momentum aided the domestic market to alter the seven-day losing streak.
-The decision to retain the inflation forecast at 6.70 percent with a marginal cut but a healthy GDP forecast of 7.0 percent indicates the resilience of the Indian economy.
+The decision to retain inflation forecast at 6.70 per cent with a marginal cut but a healthy GDP forecast of 7.0 per cent indicates the resilience of the Indian economy.

 ''Although the commentary warned about prevailing risks to the domestic economy from the global economy, the MPC refrained from sounding very hawkish,'' said Vinod Nair, Head of Research at Geojit Financial Services.

-Santosh Meena, Head of Research at Swastika Investment Ltd, said the 50 bps rate hike by the RBI was in line with expectations.
+Santosh Meena, Head of Research at Swastika Investmart Ltd, said the 50 bps rate hike by the RBI was in line with expectations.

 ''The key highlights were the resilience shown by the Indian economy considering the turbulent global environment and concerns emanating from global growth slowdown and hawkish stances of various central banks,'' he added.